 Tips for unifying your customer service approach

-– Use omnichannel customer service software.
+– Use free omnichannel customer service software that’s designed for small business.
 Juggling channels is time consuming, ineffective, and can leave your customers falling through the cracks.
 Omnichannel is a must for small businesses looking to scale their operations — and Comm100 offers it for free.

 People around the world miss face-to-face contact, and your customers are no exception.
 Video chat offers a personalized interaction with your clients from a safe distance, and can help customers build trust in your agents.
 Video chat is a great way to speed up resolution of complicated issues and can help small businesses build and maintain relationships with their customers.
 Comm100 Free Live Chat is one of very few solutions that offer audio and video chat for free straight from within the chat window.